 1. Type of Granite

-Although it may not seem obvious to the naked eye, not all granite is created equal.
+Although it may not seem obvious to the naked eye, all granite is not created equal.
 Granite is available in different varieties, colors and grades.
 The unique processes that form granite in around the country and world result in unique granite characteristics.
 Common principals of supply and demand apply when considering granite prices.

 In terms of color and variety, those that are more readily available to a region, often gray, are less costly.
 Blue pearl or aurora red are examples of exquisite colors that are unique and, thus, reflected in the price.